 How do the alternative vapor blasting machines work?

 The Bristle Blaster® and MBX® are manually operated, electric powertools, which are characterized by their rotating brush.
-This rotating brush is equipped with specially designed, curved brush tips, which prepare the surface with the same kinetic energy as the various abrasive blasting techniques.
+This rotating brush is equipped with specially designed, curved brush tips, which prepare the surface with the same kinetic energy as the various abrasive blasting techniques, such as bead blasting, wheel blasting and vacuum blasting.
 Furthermore, the Bristle Blaster® and MBX® are equipped with an accelerator bar, which causes a very short delay in the rotation of the brush.
 Because the brush tips then come out from behind the “accelerator bar” with an extra large force, the impact of the tips into the surface is very powerful.
 Because of this powerful impact, a similar structure is created in the surface as with the different dry blasting techniques.
 The profile that remains in the surface after preparing with the Bristle Blaster® and MBX® can then be used as an adhesion layer for a new coating to be applied.
 It makes MontiPower’s power tools the perfect alternative to vapor blasting and other blasting techniques.

 The latest news about us